canonical/snapcraft/docs/intro.md

 directory tree that is called the “staging area”.
 It can be found under the ./stage directory.

-This ./stage directory is useful for building outside code that isn’t in the snapcraft.yaml recipe against the snap contents.
+This ./stage directory is useful for building outside code that isn't in the snapcraft.yaml recipe against the snap contents.
 For example, you might build a local project against the libraries in ./stage by running `snapcraft shell make`.
 Though in general, you are encouraged to add even local